Everyone tosses around the words “green” and “sustainable” — but what do they actually mean, and why are they so important?

 The idea of harvesting rainwater might seem a bit out there, but it’s actually growing in popularity.

-The purpose of rainwater harvesting is to collect, store and reuse stormwater.
+The purpose of rainwater harvesting is to collect, store and reuse rainwater.
 You can catch water in containers like cisterns.
 Then, that water can be used on your plants, grass or any other outdoor needs you may have.

-Install Low-Maintenance Plants
+2. Install Native Plants

 Curb appeal and sustainability can go hand in hand if you choose the right foliage.
 Another great sustainable landscaping idea is to use native plants.

 Native and adaptive plants can handle our climate here in Idaho Falls better than non-native ones.
 So, they will require less water and maintenance on your end.
 These plants will also thrive better, giving you the wow factor you’re looking for.